bluesky/tiled/docs/source/explanations/caching.md

 ## Where is the cache content stored?

-Caches can be _private_, stored in the memory space of the worker process, or _shared_ via an external service like Redis, available to multiple workers in a horizontally-scaled deployment.
+Caches can be _private_, stored in the memory space of the worker process, or _shared_ by multiple workers in a horizontally-scaled deployment via an external service such as Redis.

 The Tiled Python client currently supports a private, transient cache in memory and a shared, persistent cache backed by files on disk.
 (The disk cache uses file-based locking to ensure consistency.)
 The caching mechanism is pluggable: other storage mechanisms can be injected without changes to Tiled itself.

-Tiled plans to support placing the service-side caches---items (2) and (3) above---in either private or shared mode, using respectively worker memory or Redis.
-Different choices will give different benefits, as discussed below.
+Tiled plans to support configuring the service-side caches---items (2) and (3) above---in private or shared mode, using respectively worker memory or Redis.
-_Currently, only (3) is implemented and it only supports storage in worker memory._
+Different choices will give different benefits, as discussed below.  _Currently, only (3) is implemented and it only supports storage in worker memory._

 When the data cache (3) is private, it can simply store chunks of data (numpy arrays, dataframe partitions, etc.) as live runtime objects in Python process